Last night’s motel was kind of scuzzy, but after spending a night in the hellhole at Guffey it seemed like the Ritz.

 On the way down we entered a construction zone.
 A crew was painting new center lines.
 This meant that traffic couldn’t pass us for several miles.
 The shoulders were unusable so we took the lane and kept a steady pace over 30 mph.

-We returned to Planet Oxigen after 11 insanely fun miles in the town of Breckinridge.
+We returned to Planet Oxygen, after 11 insanely fun miles, in the town of Breckinridge.
 The place was swarming with touroids.
 We didn’t stop.
 We found the very nice paved bike trail that would take us downhill all the way to Frisco.